How do I change the FOV in Skyrim?

 Also add the following line under [General] in the SkyrimPrefs.ini file (Documents\My Games\Skyrim\), where "x" is the desired angle: "fdefaultfov=x".

-Load your backup, switch to the first person, and press Tab in the menu to force changes to be applied.
+Load your save, switch to first person, and press Tab in the menu to force the changes to apply.

 Finding the ideal FOV setting in Skyrim